Chicago police officer dies after being shot multiple times

 After the shooting, Bauer was transported to Northwestern Memorial Hospital.
 Fox 32 Chicago reported the commander was shot in a stairwell of the Thompson Center in the city's downtown business center.

-Witnesses and a police source told Fox News that police seemed to be responding to a robbery, and the fallen officer was shot as he chased the suspect.
+Sources told Fox News that police seemed to be responding to a robbery but it's unclear what the suspect was doing that prompted officers to want to speak with him.

 A "person of interest" has been taken into custody, police said.